CLSherrod/clsherrod.github.io/now.md

 - I updated my team workflow article for 2024 [Boost Your Content Production Game: Essential Apps and Tools for 2024!](https://christophersherrod.com/workflow/) with more usage of AI in Descript for title and summaries for shows and ChatGPT for creating email subject lines and editing and livestream service StreamYard.

 ## Currently Creating

-- Writing copy for two brands.
+- Publishing two brands, writing for one and sharing what I learn here on this site.
-- I’m currently writing four books.
-Once one is near completion I’ll only focus on that one.
+- I’m currently writing a book.
 - I’m also working on some artwork for an oracle card deck with an expert which has spurred some optical art pieces I'm working on.